Looking for the best file upload plugin for WordPress?

 MIME, which refers to “Multipurpose Internet Mail Extensions”, is a form of file identification on the web.
 For more details on MIME and for a list of MIME types, you can view information on MIME on this site.

 Ajax Multi Upload for WordPress, like WPForms, lets you add file uploads without needing to reload the page.
-So it provides a smooth user experience.
-However, you’ll need to know how to implement shortcode because this file upload plugin is based on jQuery and implemented with a shortcode.
+To embed the file upload plugin, you’ll need to use a shortcode which you can insert in any location on your site.